igel-oss/cef_cross_build/README.md

 # CEF Cross Build for Renesas R-Car

+This repository tags:
+* cef-3770 - for CEF ver.
+3770
+* cef-3809 - for CEF ver.
+3809

 ## Environment

 The purpose is for the sample program "cefsimple" included in CEF to run in Renesas Yocto BSP on R-Car board.
 This procedure was tested on R-CarH3.
 (https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart.md#markdown-header-linux-setup )

 ## Get building tool and code